In today’s fast-changing world, we’re helping companies

 While the impact of COVID-19 on shipping has been substantial, the post-COVID-19 shipping boom will be an opportunity to regain losses.

 For ocean carriers, revamping freight fluidity to pre-COVID-19 levels will be important for offering space to as many customers as possible.
-However, it may take some time to resolve as container and equipment imbalances could hinder the recovery of operations during the boom.
+However, it may take some time to resolve as container and equipment imbalances could continue to hinder the recovery of operations.

 Ocean carriers need to plan for various scenarios, depending on the customer demand for shipping.